htcondor/htcondor/docs/admin-manual/daemoncore.rst

 -  *condor_vm-gahp*
 -  *condor_vm-gahp-vmware*

-Most of DaemonCore’s details are not interesting for administrators.
+Most of DaemonCore's details are not interesting for administrators.
 However, DaemonCore does provide a uniform interface for the daemons to various Unix signals, and provides a common set of command-line options that can be used to start up each daemon.